Tracks of the Virtual Conference ESTSS 2021

 This track will explore how specific populations have been affected by the COVID-19 pandemic.
 For psychotic patients, for example, misunderstanding of social distancing or other protective guidelines has posed major challenges for both patients and their caregivers.
 In chronic (physical) disabilities, increased risk of debilitating symptoms and severe illness from COVID-19 may have caused increased fear, anxiety and depression.
 Refugees residing in camps have suffered a lack of hygiene amenities, and healthcare aid in general.
 Moreover, adhering to social distancing guidelines is challenging in populous camps.
 Speakers may wish to address ways in which the pandemic has impacted any of these specific populations.

 The COVID-19 pandemic poses a myriad of challenges that may lead to heightened feelings of isolation, stress, anxiety, and depression, as well as trauma and grief.
-Mental health professionals can play an important role in minimizing the psychological consequences, and boosting resilience.
+Mental health professionals can play an important role in minimising the psychological consequences, and boosting resilience.
 Speakers are welcomed to discuss their research and clinical experience with specific intervention programs that may be implemented to achieve this – not only in order to diminish negative symptoms, but also to positively enhance resilience and well-being.

 Mental health assessment